chazzofalf/picascii/Readme.md

 mkdir -p ~/Documents/picascii
 ```

-10. Create and then activiate the virtual environment. ( No skipping rope with the Python REPL like in windows.
+10. Create and then activate the virtual environment. ( No skipping rope with the Python REPL like in windows.
 YES!
 You may dance and/or get out your choice musical instrument (if any) to celebrate if you like. 😉) If these commands do not execute you might want to make sure that python3.12 is in your $PATH.

 Bash: